dani0cord/catkin_ws_user/line_detection_wiki.md

 # Edge detection

 We include the IPMapper in our node instead of having it as separate node.
 We only transform only the part of the input image that contains the road.
 Before we begin scanning the image for edges, we (only once per execution) generate scanlines, i.e. line segments in which we will later look for the edges.
 Scanlines are horizontal, perpendicular to straight lines in road image, generated inside a predefined region of interest with predefined vertical distance.
 After receiving and transforming an image from the camera we walk along each of these scanlines and look for edges (significant transition from light to dark or dark to light grey).
 This is detected using kernel of size 5, where we subtract values in the left side of kernel and add those on right side of kernel (along with the same from previous and next row of image) to final sum, which corresponds to the gradient of this part of image.
 If the absolute value of this sum is higher than predefined threshold, we found an edge in the image at this position.
 Detected edges also have minimum distance in a scanline between them so we always detect only the most significant part of one edge.
-Finally we sort the lane marking edge points by their respective y coordinate.

-# Lane width detection

-TODO:

 # Lane Markings

 Detected edges are further filtered and paired so that each edge with a positive gradient value has its other edge with negative gradient.
 These pairs of edges represent the beginning and the end of white line on black road.
 The resulting lane markings are in the center of each pair of start and end points.
+We sort the lane marking edge points by their respective y coordinate (from bottom of the image to the top).

+# Detection of lane width and position

+Next we detect the x-positions of the lanes to assign the found lane markings to a lane.
+Moreover, we calculate the width between two lanes (e.g. right and center lane) which is needed later to move polynomials.
+The car should start on a straight line.
+The position of the car is at the half of the image width and in the bottom of the IP-mapped image only the right and center lane are visible.
+That is why all lane marking points in left half of the bottom of the image are considered as possible lane edge points of the center lane (analog: right half of image for right lane).
+We start from the bottom of the image and save possible lane marking points for the right and center lane.
+In the above rows we search supporter lane markings which are close to saved possible starting points.
+The x-value of lane markings with most supporters are used for the default right and center lanes.
+Afterwards, the lane width and position of the left lane can be calculated.
+After each default lane position and the lane width are found, this step is skipped in further frames.

+# Grouping of lane markings

 Detected lane markings are then sorted into three groups, each one represents a region where the left, central and right traffic lane is expected to be.
 Note that with our camera Intel RealSense SR300 we almost never get any results in left region because of the camera’s viewing angle.
 The primary sorting criteria is proximity of lane marking to previously detected polynomials (one in each of these three positions).
 If not all lane polynomials were found in previous frame, the secondary criteria is proximity to polynomials which are moved using the nearest detected lane polynomial.
 Finally, if a line point is not near to a polynomial or no polynomials were available, the distance to predefined default vertical lines is considered.

 # RANSAC